datanav/docs/terms.rst

 Customer recognizes that the Internet is an open system, and that SESAM cannot warrant that a third party cannot or will not intercept or alter data during the transmission.
-SESAM takes no responsibility for such unauthorized access to, use or alternation or publication or loss of data.
+SESAM takes no responsibility for such unauthorized access to, use or publication or loss of data.

 Neither is SESAM responsible for lack of availability of the Services when this is directly or indirectly caused by the Customer or by